 For any further information about the Tenancy Policy contact: Cecily Herdman, Housing Strategy Team, 10th Floor City Hall, 64 Victoria Street, London SW1E 6QP.
 Tel: 020 7641 2789.
 Email: email@example.com

-For any further information about the policy or to respond to the consultation contact; Cecily Herdman, Housing Strategy, 10th Floor City Hall, 64 Victoria Street, London, SW1E 6QP.
+The City Council’s Policy for Leaseholders in Housing Renewal Areas sets out the financial compensation and rehousing options for leaseholders where their properties are identified for demolition as part of the housing renewal programme.
+For any further information about the policy contact; Cecily Herdman, Housing Strategy, 10th Floor City Hall, 64 Victoria Street, London, SW1E 6QP.
 Tel: 020 7641 2789.
-Email email@example.com
+Email firstname.lastname@example.org.

 The council has published a Tenancy Strategy setting out its approach to fixed term tenure and rent increases for higher earning social housing tenants.
 In line with the Localism Act 2011, all social landlords in Westminster are expected to have regard to the strategy when developing or updating policies for their own housing stock.